ChristianGracia/Harvard-CS50-Mobile-App-Development-with-React-Native/Project-1/README.md

 Pomodoro Timer App

+# Pomodor App for CS50 Mobile Course
+Will be complete in a few days

 # Project 1 - Pomodoro Timer
 For this project, you'll be implementing a Pomodoro timer.
 This timer will help